 Multiflora rose, in the rose family (Rosaceae), is a vigorous perennial shrub.
 Canes (stems) root at the tips and may reach heights of up to 10 feet.
-The red to green twigs may have numerous recurved thorns and other thornless specimens occur infrequently in the eastern United States.
-Its pinnately compound leaves grow alternately with 5, 7, 9 or 11 oval, saw toothed leaflets.
+The red-to-green twigs may have numerous recurved thorns; other thornless specimens occur infrequently in the eastern United States.
+Its pinnately compound leaves grow alternately with 5, 7, 9, or 11 oval, saw-toothed leaflets.
 The leaflets are nearly smooth on the upper surface and paler with short hairs on the underside.
 The base of each leaf stalk bears a pair of fringed bracts or stipules.
 The fringed stipules are the best characteristic to use to distinguish multiflora rose from other species.
-Multifora rose shrubs can grow to a height of 10–15 feet and a width of 9-13 feet.
+Multifora rose shrubs can grow to a height of 10-15 feet and to a width of 9-13 feet.